alaidi/ICOSEA/fees.md

 layout: home
 ---

-# Coming Soon

-We would like to inform you that paper fees will be 200$=260.000IQD
+We would like to inform you that paper fees will be 150$